-Reimbursement: Keep your receipts for eligible expenses (see Eligible Expenses section).
-If they exceed the deductible, you will be reimbursed for your remaining expenses as follows:
+Reimbursement: Keep your receipts for eligible claims paid (see Eligible Expenses section).
+Once the annual deductible is satisfied, you will be reimbursed for Eligible Expenses as follows:

-- 80% of eligible expenses under \$1,000 in a calendar year - 100% of eligible expenses over \$1,000 in a calendar year - 100% of eligible vision care expenses and out-of-province/out-of-country emergency expenses
+- 80% of claims paid, per family, up to \$1,000 in a calendar year - 100% of claims paid, per family, over \$1,000 in a calendar year - 100% of claims paid for vision care and out-of-province/out-of-country emergency expenses

-Claims for prescription drug expenses do not apply to your \$1,000 threshold and are paid as per "Eligible Expenses/Prescription Drugs".
+Claims for prescription drug expenses do not apply to your \$1,000 threshold and are paid as per "Eligible Expenses/ Prescription Drugs".